 Some obstetricians perform ultrasounds in their rooms.

-Some private obstetricians also offer a 'shared care' arrangement, under which you split your appointments between your GP or midwife and your obstetrician.
+Some private obstetricians also offer a 'shared care' arrangement, under which you split your appointments between your doctor (GP) or midwife and your obstetrician.
 This can be a less expensive option.

 What is my obstetrician's role during labour and birth?

 If you have an uncomplicated birth at a public hospital as a public patient, you probably won't need an obstetrician.
 But an obstetrician will be available to manage any complications or emergencies.